flipt-io/flipt-client-sdks/flipt-client-node/README.md

     cargo build --release
     ```

-This should generate a `target/` directory in the root of this repository, which contains the dynamic linking library built for your platform.
+This should generate a `target/` directory in the root of this repository, which contains the dynamically linked library built for your platform.

 2. You'll need to copy the dynamic library to the `flipt-client-node/ext` directory.
 This is a temporary solution until we can figure out a better way to package the libraries with the package.